 Although you might not use them every time you work on a design, there are a few page layout and publishing tools that are invaluable for a variety of projects.
 Master pages, for example, let you create a template for a specific publication that will appear either as a watermark or on the header and footer of each page in the publication, much like master slides in PowerPoint.

-While most desktop publishing software will export documents to PDF, it’s far less common for a program to export to ePub formats and import from programs like Microsoft Word and Photoshop.
-Another uncommon feature is CMYK optimization.
-You won't find it in many desktop publishing tools, but it's a necessity in the professional page layout programs and can be an invaluable addition.
+An uncommon feature is CMYK optimization.
+You won't find it in many desktop publishing tools, but it's a necessity in professional page layout programs and can be an invaluable addition.
 CMYK stands for cyan, magenta, yellow and black – it's the color format used by ink printers.
-RGB (or red, green, blue) is the color format used to display pictures on a screen.
-Where most DTP programs will let your printer handle the conversion from RGB to CMYK, the top desktop publishing software has its own optimization settings and handles that conversion itself – which generally results in better prints.
+RGB (red, green, blue) is the color format used to display pictures on a screen.
+Where most DTP programs let your printer handle the conversion from RGB to CMYK, the top desktop publishing software has its own optimization settings and handles that conversion itself – which generally results in better prints.

-Whether or not you're an experienced graphic designer, a capable set of visual tools is essential to good layout – even if you're doing something as simple as replacing a solid color with a gradient.
-The best desktop publishers offer a variety of graphic tools including QuickShapes, a library of all kinds of shapes that you can insert anywhere on the page, and transparency control, which lets you take a regular photo image and make it transparent.
+Whether you're an experienced graphic designer or a beginner, a capable set of visual tools is essential to good layout – even if you're doing something as simple as replacing a solid color with a gradient.
+The best desktop publishers offer a variety of graphic tools, including QuickShapes, a library of all kinds of shapes that you can insert anywhere on the page, and transparency control, which lets you take a regular photo image and make it transparent.

 Advanced programs offer integrated vector graphics editors that you can use to build or modify logos for your business.
 Many programs have photo correction tools to smooth out blemishes or fix color problems, and a few even offer Photoshop-style filters, giving you full control over fun, interesting visual elements like 3D effects and bas-relief images that have the appearance of a sculpture rising off the page.